jdm/tiger/ROADMAP.md

 - [x] Replace powershell release script with Github action
 - [x] Unit test sheet module

+## Tiger 0.4.1

+- [x] Fixed a bug where changes caused by mouse clicks would not appear immediately
+- [ ] Panning workbench or nudging frames/hitboxes inside it is extremely slow in dev builds

 ## Tiger 0.5

 - [ ] Document template format